How Many Fish Can I Put in a 55-gallon Freshwater Tank?

 Stocking density is the number of fish that can be found in a given volume of water.
 In our case, it will be the number of fish that can successfully live in a 55-gallon tank.

-Another thing you need to know before stocking your fish is that fish do not have the same size and shape.
-That means if you have a slender fish like the Zebra Danios, you will be able to stock more of them.
+Another thing you need to know before stocking your tank is that fish do not have the same size and shape.
+That means if you have a slender fish like the Zebra Danios, which has a body length of 10 inches, you will be able to stock more of them.

-You cannot stock more of a fish like a Goldfish which also have the same length of 10 inches.
-This is because of their share and body size.
+You cannot, however, stock more of a fish like a goldfish which also has the same length of 10 inches.
+This is because of their shape and body size.
 And you should also know that fish with larger body sizes tend to produce more waste and will pollute the water faster than slender fish.

 With this in mind, you can always stock more slender fish of the same length than chubby fish of the same length.